Natural number: Intuitive concept

 An intuitive and implicit understanding of natural numbers is developed naturally through using numbers for counting, ordering and basic arithmetic.
 Within this are two closely related aspects of what a natural number is: the size of a collection; and a position in a sequence.

 Size of a collection

-Natural numbers can be used to answer questions like: "how many apples are on the table?".
-A natural number used in this way describes a characteristic of a collection of objects.
-This characteristic, the size of a collection is called cardinality and a natural number used to describe or measure it is called a cardinal number.
+Natural numbers can be used to answer questions like "how many apples are on the table?"
+A natural number used in this way describes a characteristic of a finite collection of objects.
+This characteristic, the size of a collection, is called cardinality and a natural number used to describe or measure it is a cardinal number.